mercadopago/devsite-docs/guides/sdks-v2/official/java/howto-migrate.en.md

 }).mount('securityCode');
 ````

 With that, we now have our secure PCI fields inside the form.
+For more information on how to configure iframes, please visit our [Github](https://github.com/mercadopago/sdk-js/blob/main/API/fields.md).

 ## Get document types